emerichunter/emerichunter.github.io/_posts/2017-12-11-pgbench-tools-p2.md

 This is a translation from french.
 You can find the original post [here](http://www.loxodata.com/post/benchmarking-pratique2/)

-Last time I spoke of pgbench-tools a benchmarking automatization tool.
+Last time, I spoke of pgbench-tools a benchmarking automatization tool.
-Today we are going to see how to make a proper start and give an example.
+Today, we are going to see how to make a proper start and give an example.
 Let's dive deeper into this tool !

 ## Unravelling the tests - step by step